ankith26/My-PyChess/README.md

 Harder levels of difficulty coming soon.
 You can save/load games.

-If you take a look at the source code, you can observe that Object Oriented Programming style has not been used.

-To explain in short- how the logic works in the chess game,
-- Pygame provides the tools for GUI and mouse motion handling.
-- There are 2 lists that hold the position of each piece.
-- The functions are written, each with a specific use to handle data and play chess.
-- This encorporates almost all the features of chess(except en-passant).

 Feel free to download the code, use it and please notify me if you come across bugs and glitches.

 ## How to customise the game Using Preferences
-- In the main game menu(You see this after running main.py), click preferences.
+- In the main game menu(you see this after running main.py), click preferences.
 - Here you have a few settings(more coming soon).
 1) Animations: When this is True, it will show the pieces that you move to slide smoothly(recommended to be True always, look better).
 2) Sound: When this is True, it will play sounds(recommended to be False for now, I am working on it)(a placeholder for future upgrade).